 Finally, the prominent French archaeologist Maurice Dunand conducted an excavation that revealed the remains of the Temple of Eshmun.

 The site was neglected during the Lebanese Civil War.
 However, it is now a site that holds a great historical, archaeological, and cultural significance.
 People can visit the temple free of charge.

 The Temple of Eshmun was added to the Tentative List of the UNESCO World Heritage in 1996.

 Stolen antiquities from the Temple of Eshmun repatriated to Lebanon

 Five antiquities, a bull’s head, and four marble torsos were excavated from the Temple of Eshmun in 1967 in Sidon and stolen later in summer 1981.

-The 2,400-year-old sculpture of a bull's head belonged to William and Lynda Beierwaltes who bought it for over $1 million in 1996 before selling it to the collector Michael H. Steinhardt in 2015.
+The 2,400-year-old sculpture of a bull’s head belonged to William and Lynda Beierwaltes.
+They bought it for over $1 million in 1996 before selling it to the collector Michael H. Steinhardt in 2015.

 “Torso of a Male” was returned to Lebanon by the gallery of Berlin.
 The fourth statue was about to be smuggled out of Lebanon through the port in Tripoli.